Ragnarok Season 1 Ending, Explained

 Plot Summary

 After trying his hardest to bring the truth about the Jutul family to light, Magne finally gives up.
 The best he could have done to expose them was to give some evidence incriminating them.
 He finds it with the help of Isolde’s video, which leads him to the tunnel in the mountain where thousands of barrels of cadmium had been rotting and poisoning the water of Edda.
-But before the cops can see it for themselves, Vidar moves the barrels away and Magne is back to square one.
+But before the cops can see it for themselves, Vidar moves the barrels away, and Magne goes back to square one.
 In fact, he is worse this time around.

 He is expelled from the school and, for the sake of his mother, visits a psychiatrist who labels him paranoid schizophrenic.
 He is prescribed medicine for his condition, which is what he has accepted now.
 But then, Fjor shows up out of nowhere and tells him that he had been right.
 He also tells him that Vidar is moving the barrels in the shipment that is ready to leave Edda tonight.
-This gives Magne hope and he comes up with a plan.
+This gives Magne hope, and he comes up with a plan.

 The Ending: Has Ragnarök Started?